farhi/remote-desktop/README.md

 :warning: all identical GPU of that model (`10de:1d01`) are detached.
 It is not possible to keep one on the server, and send the other same model to the VM.
 This is why at least two different GPU models are physically needed in the computer.

-It is now necessary to configure the system so that the Apache user can launch qemu with IOMMU/VFIO passthrough.
+It is now necessary to configure the system so that the Apache user can launch qemu with IOMMU/VFIO pass-through.
 Else you get errors such as:

 `VFIO: ... permission denied`